 AI Fraud Detection: Improved AI Watermark Detection & Persistence

 The significance of these concerns has spurred the recent improvements of our AI watermarker.
-Today it becomes a complete solution to thwart copyright infringement against our customer’s content library.
-The recent updates, allow us to identify the precisely where the watermark has been embedded within an audio file.
+Today it has become a complete solution to thwart copyright infringement against our customer’s content library.
+The recent updates, allow us to identify precisely where the watermark has been embedded within an audio file.
 This provides us with more clarity on the origin of an audio clip and efficiently verifies whether it has been tampered with.
 Having a greater understanding of the watermark’s location within the audio data provides an additional layer of AI fraud prevention.
 It also ensures that any modification in the audio data can be detected quickly and efficiently.

 To further cement the robustness of our AI watermark, we’ve taken another giant step forward by fortifying the stability of our watermark which now persists through training.
 Simply, Resemble AI’s watermark can now be trained by another speech synthesis model and remain persistent in the audio data.
 This new capability not only reinforces the fortitude of our AI watermark but also facilitates better tracking and AI fraud detection.
-Furthermore it enhances our ability to mitigate the risk of deepfake AI voice content.
+Furthermore, it enhances our ability to mitigate the risk of deepfake AI voice content.
 Our machine learning model is becoming increasingly adept at distinguishing the nuanced differences between real and deepfake AI voice.
 The developments build on the AI security and reliability of our platform.

 What does this mean for our enterprise customers?
-Not only do we tag all AI voice content generated in the Resemble AI app, but we’re able to tag any piece of audio content regardless of the origin.
+Not only do we tag all AI voice content generated in the Resemble AI app, but we’re also able to tag any piece of audio content regardless of the origin.
 This means audio files from competitive generative voice AI companies can be tagged and tracked.
-Once an audio file is tagged with our PerTh neural watermarker, our customers have the AI security and assurance that they will have control over their audio data.
+Once an audio file is tagged with our PerTh neural watermarker, our customers have AI security and assurance that they will have control over their audio data.

-In the event a nefarious actor were to scrape audio data from Audible.com to train an AI model on Audible’s audiobook data, Audible wouldn’t be able to tell that their data was being used unethically.
+In the event a nefarious actor was to scrape audio data from Audible.com to train an AI model on Audible’s audiobook data, Audible wouldn’t be able to tell that their data was being used unethically.
 With our AI watermarker solution, we encourage Audible to watermark its entire audio content library.
 If they had concerns that a 3rd party was infringing on their IP, we would be able to analyze the audio data and identify if our watermarker was present.
 This would validate the authenticity of the audio file.
 Below is a simplified visual representation of the PerTh watermarker’s persistence after being trained by another speech synthesis model.

 PerTh Neural Speech Watermarker in action.
 Please note that this is just for visualization purposes.

-PerTh: Evolving For Advanced AI Security Against AI Misuse
+PerTh: Evolving For Advanced AI Security

 We believe that the evolution of our PerTh Watermarker is vital to maintaining the integrity of voice AI-generated content and preventing the proliferation of deepfake AI voice.
 With the updates in precision watermarker embedding and the watermarker’s persistence through training, we’re further bolstering our deepfake detection against AI misuse.
 Not only will all future Resemble-generated voice AI content include the PerTh watermarker but we’re also able to embed it into your existing audio content library.
 If you’re interested in a walkthrough of PerTh by a Resemble team member, please click the button below to schedule a demo.